anggackt/luana-bludit/README.md

 $html .= '<input type="text" id="jspluginSearchText" aria-label="'.$L->get('Search').'" /> ';
 ```

 [^1]: In development and controlled test-case.
-Users page weight test may vary but still very light, bar any user added assets.
+Users test may vary but still very light, bar any user added assets.
 [^2]: This theme is using CSS Container Query Units [(Compatibility)](https://caniuse.com/css-container-query-units)
 [^3]: Experiences may vary from person to person and use case.